 3/3 Resin bronze, life size

+Last one.
 It can be mounted on a pole

 or on a wall.
-Suitable for outside
+Bids can be made.

 JAPANESE CRANE